 The Credit Committee is responsible for considering and approving credit applications within delegated limits of authority and is composed of a number of chief officers.
-The Risk Manager is invited to attend meetings of the Credit Committee.
-The Chief Executive Officer chairs this committee and a Secretary is appointed by the Committee.
+The Chief Executive Officer chairs this Committee and a Secretary is appointed by the Committee.